enricodeleo/wpacked/README.md

 I really enjoy developing using the Node.js ecosystem.
 I love to make my projects modular with npm and bower, I adore the easy dependency management.
 The thing I like the most is that I can start working immediately on my local machine without a full-fledged web server.

-Of course there are tools that give you quickly(sh) a development server within your machine, (I'm personally a big fan of [roots/bedrock](https://github.com/roots/bedrock), that inspired this project) but but all of them need a Vagrant virtual machine.
+Of course there are tools that give you quickly(sh) a development server within your machine, (I'm personally a big fan of [roots/bedrock](https://github.com/roots/bedrock), that inspired this project) but all of them need a Vagrant virtual machine.
 Quite an overkill for most projects.

 I also like the idea of just dropping a project on a webserver when I'm done (almost impossible with MySQL).